canfielder/blog_hugo_academic/content/post/2020-04-05-week-12-managed-ml/index.markdown

 #### A note on the series:
 This post is part of a series of weekly discussion prompts for my class **DSBA-6190: Introduction to Cloud Computing**.
 Each prompt includes two or three general questions on a cloud computing related topic, along with screenshot from a interactive online lab.

-# What problems does Sagemaker solve?
+# What problems does Amazon Sagemaker solve?
 Sagemaker is a service provided by Amazon Web Services that per Amazon, “is a modular, fully managed machine learning service that enables developers and data scientists to build, train, and deploy ML models at scale.”
 Sagemaker places many of the parts required to develop a production level model in one location, allowing for a more streamlined process and a clean machine learning (ML) pipeline.
 It also rests on a Jupyter Notebook framework, which many of today’s data scientists and machine learning users are familiar with.

 With Sagemaker, a user is able to: